 Working to the strictest set of goals, Issigonis managed to create a totally new car.
 It owed absolutely nothing to its predecessor, and it managed not only to be shorter than the Mini (9ft 8in, as opposed to 10ft and a quarter-inch), but also lighter.

 Because of some very smart thinking, it was also roomier than the Mini.
 Even today, these facts seem almost impossible to believe.
-One prototype produced can still be seen at the British Motor Museum at the former Rover HQ at Gaydon – a testament to the Issigonis mastery of small car design.
+The only prototype produced can still be seen at the British Motor Museum at the former Rover HQ at Gaydon – a testament to the Issigonis mastery of small car design.

 BMC 9X: stymied by Harriman